 As you may or may not know, by default the Dock displays suggested and recent apps along with those that you park their yourself.
 To decrease this clutter, disabling the feature would be a good idea.
 Just follow these steps:

-- Turn off the toggle for Show Suggested and Recent Apps from green to white.
+- Turn off the toggle for Show Suggested and Recent Apps in Dock.
+You’ll know that it’s switched off because the toggle will no longer be green.

-The iPad has many features that help those who may be hard of hearing or have a visual impairment.
+The iPad has many features that help elderly users who may be hard of hearing or have a visual impairment.
 These types of features can also be helpful for seniors.
 Here are a few settings that you can adjust for them right from the start.

 Accessibility Options